Black Friday Code: DIGEST35

 Reducing Diarrhea in Irritable Bowel Syndrome

-Modified citrus pectin may help to combat diarrhea associated with irritable bowel syndrome (IBS).
+Modified citrus pectin may help relieve diarrhea and improve overall gut health in people with irritable bowel syndrome (IBS).

-A randomized controlled trial involving 87 patients with IBS and diarrhea symptoms showed that those who took daily pectin had significantly fewer symptoms, more formed stools, and better quality of life than those who took placebo.
+In one randomized controlled trial, 87 adults with diarrhea-predominant IBS who took pectin experienced fewer symptoms, more formed stools, and a better quality of life than those who took a placebo 13.

 Increasing Sepsis Survival

-For cases of sepsis, which involves toxicity from pathogenic microorganisms in the blood organs, or other tissues, MCP may lower death rates.
-A 2021 study looked at the involvement of galectin-3 (a protein associated with an increased risk of sepsis) and found that MCP was an inhibitor of this substance.
+For cases of sepsis, which involves toxicity from pathogenic microorganisms in the blood organs or other tissues, MCP may help in lowering mortality rates.
+A 2021 study looked at the involvement of galectin-3 (a protein associated with an increased risk of sepsis) and found that MCP was an inhibitor of this substance 17

 Improving Cognition

 Modified citrus pectin may play a role in improving brain function.
 The research here, however, is very preliminary.
-It once again goes back to MCP’s potential role involving inhibition of galectin-3.
-In a 2020 observation study of 134 patients with Type 2 diabetes, in which 65 individuals had mild cognitive impairments, researchers found that galectin-3 may be associated with this impairment.
+It, once again, goes back to MCP’s potential role involving inhibition of galectin-3.
+In a 2020 observation study of 134 patients with type 2 diabetes, in which 65 individuals had mild cognitive impairments, researchers found that galectin-3 may be associated with this impairment 18

 In my clinical experience, those with mycotoxicity (mold toxicity) often have trouble tolerating modified citrus pectin.
 This may be because MCP has the ability to bind to mycotoxins (like it binds to and removes metals), which could then lead to increased symptoms as the toxins are being released.